 - Acromioclavicular Joint Pain.
 This is usually in someone between 20 and 50 years old who has a history of dislocating or part dislocating the joint during sports or overhead activities.
 It is common in rugby.

 - Instability disorders.
-Mainly in people under 35 years old, there may be history of (part) dislocation in sport or with overhead work.
+Mainly in people under 35 years old, there may be a history of (part) dislocation in sport or with overhead work.
 Vague symptoms are common and limiting, with dead arm feelings.

 - Frozen Shoulder.
 More common over 40 years old, in diabetics and in women.
 Often the cause is not clear, the condition can be severe and take a long time to settle.

 - Rotator Cuff Disorders.
 Tend to occur in older people unless trauma is involved.
 Can be rotator cuff strains, rotator cuff tears or rotator cuff rupture.
+Sudden loss of the ability to lift the arm after trauma such as a fall should be seen urgently by an orthopaedic practitioner.

 - Shoulder arthritis.
 Not common, it occurs in more elderly people or in people who have damaged the shoulder previously.

-- Fractures may occur to any of the shoulder joint bones, including a fractured clavicle, fractured neck of humerus or a fractured scapula (shoulder blade).
+- Fractures may occur to any of the shoulder joint bones, including a fractured clavicle, fractured neck of the humerus or a fractured scapula (shoulder blade).

 - Glenoid labrum tears.
 The rim around the shoulder socket may get damaged and give symptoms.